Horse64/old-core.horse64.org/docs/Contributing.md

 ## Sources

-If you want to dive deeper into contributions, you may want to dive deeper into the source code.
-In general, the issue trackers listed above might also be a good start to see what needs fixing.
+If you want to contribute to documentation or code, you may want to dive deeper into the source code.
+In general, the issue trackers listed above might also be a good start if you just need a clue on what needs working on.

 Here is where you can find the source code: